AwaNoodle/buildingAppWithDocker/README.md

 ### Setting Up

 We still need a Dockerfile to specify the base image that we want to build.
-Create a new folder and Dockerfile for the project:
+In your VM's home folder, create a new folder and Dockerfile for the project (**cd ~** will always move you to your home folder):

 ```bash
 > cd ~